-50/50 Draws.
-Little expense or forethought needed.
+50/50 Draws- Little expense or forethought needed.
 Great fundraiser as it cannot lose any money.
+No impact on game times.

-Goalotto.
-Again, it cannot lose any money.
+Goalotto- Again, it cannot lose any money.
 For every second (60) a square is sold for \$.50 or \$1.00 or 3/\$1.00.
 The second the last goal is scored determines the winner (:00 to :59).
 If no winner, tournament keeps the whole thing, (or you could decide to give it to the closest second, splitting the winner if they were equal distance apart.
 Winner gets 50% of what is sold.
+No impact on game times.

-Fling-a-ring.
-Cannot lose any money.
+Fling-a-ring- Cannot lose any money.
 A sale of numbered rings to be tossed onto the ice at half time.
-Closest to centre ice gets 50% of sales for that game.
+The closest to centre ice gets 50% of sales for that game.
 This can cause serious delays in event timing if not controlled closely.
 (It typically can add one hour in a full day's event per pad.)

-Penny Table.
-Get donations of prizes.
+Penny Table- Get donations as prizes.
 Tickets sell for 3/\$1.00 or \$.50 each.
 Jars kept next to each item to collect tickets.

 Face Painting.

-Entrepreneurs.
-Sports store sets up a table for sales.
+Entrepreneurs- Sports store sets up a table for sales.
 Host gets a percentage or flat fee.
+Also available are photographers and other retail merchants.